23 Good Work Habit Examples to Build a Successful Career

 Here’s a process that will help you get over this fear so you can optimize your time at work:

-And if you frequently struggle with this work habit, then here are seven effective strategies for saying no
+And if you frequently struggle with this work habit, here are seven effective strategies for saying no

 5. Use the 80/20 Rule to Make Decisions